'Pitch Perfect 3': Everything to Know About the Third Musical Movie

 With those high notes to grab on to, is Pitch 3 going to be aca-awesome?

-It's too early to tell, but The Hollywood Reporter has compiled all of the available information on Barden Bellas 3.0 (so far) into a helpful cheat sheet below for fans to stay updated.
+Though many details remain under wraps, filming on the threequel has wrapped — Wilson, Camp and Steinfeld all celebrated their last day on set via social media.
+Though it's still too early to tell, The Hollywood Reporter has compiled all of the available information on Barden Bellas 3.0 (so far) into a helpful cheat sheet below for fans to stay updated.
 Keep checking back for news.

 PITCH PERFECT 3 CHEAT SHEET: